wavefrontHQ/docs/pages/doc/query_language_statistical_functions_anomalies.md

 The result shows a 10 minute range of change as a ratio.
 You can change the time period to 1d or 30m to get the information you need.

 This query calculates a rate of change between the current data and data from the series’ past performance.
 This results in a ratio of the current metric against the past data.
 This ratio helps you detect short-term changes, day-by-day changes, or even week-by-week changes.

+## Prediction-Based Functions
+You can use [`anomalous()`](ts_anomalous.html) to return the percentage of data points that have anomalous (unexpected) values.
+Values are considered anomalous if they fall outside a range of expected values.
+This range is centered around predictions based on past values.
+You can widen or narrow the range of expectation, typically to a number of standard deviations around the predictions.

+For example, the following query considers points to be anomalous if they fall outside 95% of the expected values, or 2 standard deviations from the predictions:

+`anomalous(5m, .95, ts(my.metric))`

 ## Mean and Median
 The `avg`/ `mavg` and `percentile`/`mmedian` functions can help you understand the tendency of the data.